phac-nml/biohansel/docs/source/installation-docs/command-line.rst

     source (conda info --root)/etc/fish/conf.d/conda.fish

 |
-BioHansel installation with pip from PyPI
+biohansel installation with pip from PyPI
 -----------------------------------------

-If you have pip and python3 installed already onto your machine, then the following steps can be used to install BioHansel.
+If you have pip and python3 installed already onto your machine, then the following steps can be used to install biohansel.
 If not, follow along and install them as prompted:

 1. Make sure that python3 is the active python version and that it is installed onto the machine: